128technology/docs/docs/cli_reference.md

 #### Description

-The `commit` command causes the 128T router to validate the candidate configuration, and then replace the running configuration with the candidate configuration (assuming it passes the validation step).
+The `commit` command causes the SSR router to validate the candidate configuration, and then replace the running configuration with the candidate configuration (assuming it passes the validation step).
 It is used once a series of configuration changes have been made, and an administrator wishes to &quot;activate&quot; those configuration changes.

-When run from a 128T conductor, the conductor only validates the configuration itself locally before committing the configuration and then distributing it to all managed routers.
+When run from a SSR conductor, the conductor only validates the configuration itself locally before committing the configuration and then distributing it to all managed routers.
 If the user wishes, the conductor has the ability to distribute the configuration to all managed routers for each of them to validate it and report the results of their validation before the commit takes place (assuming a successful validation).
 This operation is much slower than local validation because the conductor must wait for all routers to report their results and some may be unreachable or timeout.
 The user may request a distributed validation by using the `validate-router-all` keyword.

 The `commit` command will prompt a user for confirmation, as this is a (potentially) service affecting command.
 By supplying the optional `force` keyword, the confirmation step is skipped: